 Regarding Anti-Bark Collars

-Collars “stop” barking dogs by inducing discomfort.
-They do nothing to solving the underlying issue that leads to barking.
+The consensus among most experts is that bark collars do nothing to solving the underlying issue that leads to barking.
 Understandably, they raise stress in your dog, instead of lowering it.
-Beyond being of limited effectiveness according to some studies, there is also a chance of causing injury or burns to the dog when used improperly.
-Collars only work if a dog finds the collar’s trigger to be uncomfortable and they teach your dog to stay silent.
+Beyond being of limited effectiveness according to some studies (1), there is also a chance of causing injury or burns to the dog when used improperly.
+Bark collars only work if a dog finds the collar’s trigger to be uncomfortable and they teach your dog to stay silent.
 Period.

 Provided below is a hierarchy of treatment for dealing with a barking dog.
 As such, you should not “jump ahead” of the list as this will only stress your dog more.